florianwuerti/todo-app/README.md

-# ToDo app for training
+# ToDo app for school